Pilbara: Etymology

-The Pilbara Aboriginal Language Centre Wangka Maya says that the name for the Pilbara region derives from the Aboriginal word bilybara, meaning "dry" in the Nyamal and Banyjima languages.

-Alternatively, the Western Australia Gas Industry claims that the region takes its name from pilbarra, an Aboriginal word for the mullet that is available in local waters.
-The Pilbara Creek (originally spelt "Pilbarra") is a tributary of the Yule River, a significant river in the region.
-Sea mullet and barramundi can still be caught in the Yule River today.
-Pilbara Goldfield, discovered in 1885, was named after the creek, and the name later became associated with the region.
+According to the Pilbara Aboriginal Language Centre Wangka Maya, the name for the Pilbara region derives from the Aboriginal word bilybara, meaning "dry" in the Nyamal and Banyjima languages.
+Another suggested origin is pilbarra, an Aboriginal word for the salt-water mullet found in local waters, reflected in the name of a tributary of the Yule River, Pilbarra Creek, which evolved to "Pilbara" Creek.
+The Pilbara Goldfield, discovered in 1885, was named after the creek, and the name later became associated with the region.

 History

-Radiocarbon dating estimates in evidence show that rock art and standing stones in the world heritage-listed Murujuga Cultural Landscape in Dampier Archipelago, Australia's earliest known stone structures, believably dating from 6046 to 5338 BC, are of contextualization by thousands of years of unique cultural traditions and folklore.
+Radiocarbon dating estimates in evidence show that rock art and standing stones at Murujuga in the Dampier Archipelago, Australia's earliest known stone structures, believably dating from 6046 to 5338 BC, are of contextualization by thousands of years of unique cultural traditions and folklore.
 These sites have lived up as part of survival in present times.

 The first European to explore the area was Francis Thomas Gregory in 1861.
 Within two years, European settlers had begun arriving.
 The region was regarded as part of the North West at first – a larger area that included the modern Kimberley and Gascoyne regions.

 Settlements along the coast at Tien Tsin Harbour (later Cossack), Roebourne and Condon (officially Shellborough; later abandoned) were established over ensuing decades, mainly as centres of the rangeland livestock (grazing/pastoral) industry or pearling ports.
 However, as natural mother of pearl beds around Cossack were fished out, the pearling fleet began to move northward, and by 1883 it was based at Broome, in the Kimberley region.
 From c.
 1900, pastoralism went into decline with the growth of other, more productive agricultural areas of the state.

 Mining in the region started on 1 October 1888, when the Pilbara Goldfield was officially declared – named after a local creek, the goldfield would later give its name to the region as a whole.
 It was later divided into the Nullagine Goldfield and Marble Bar Goldfield.
 However, gold mining began to decline in the Pilbara in the mid-1890s, after alluvial ore had been exhausted.
 In 1937, mining of asbestos commenced at Wittenoom Gorge.
 While the presence of abundant iron ore had been known for about a century, it was not until the 1960s and the discovery of high-grade ore in the Hamersley Ranges that the area became pivotal to the state's economy, and towns built to accommodate mining and allied services boomed.

 In the 1950s, three British nuclear weapons tests were carried out in the Montebello Islands, 130 km (81 mi) off the Pilbara coast.